Act 1

 successfully prosecuted the Abbot of St Mary’s York, for exceeding his rights

-taking wood from Farndale and as she did so she cleared 100 acres of land.
+taking wood from Farndale and as she did so, she cleared a hundred acres of

 Joan died in